Rambler American: Battery power experiments

 In 1959, AMC and Sonotone Corporation announced work on a car to be powered by a "self-charging" battery.
 It was to have sintered plate nickel-cadmium batteries.
 During the 1960s, AMC partnered with Gulton Industries to develop a new battery based on lithium and to use an advanced speed controller designed by Victor Wouk.
 However, the actual running prototype was a 1969 Rambler American station wagon converted from 290 CID V8 to an all-electric car using nickel–cadmium batteries.
 Power consisted of 160 cells, each rated at 75 ampere hours (Gulton KO-75), arranged in two banks of 80 cells each, and connected in parallel.
 The equipment Wouk designed "gave it good acceleration, but there was still a problem with the car's range."

-In 1967, AMC and Gulton built the Amitron, an purpose EV rather than installing batteries and an electric motor in an existing production model, and later the similar Electron concept city car.
+In 1967, AMC and Gulton built the Amitron, a purpose EV rather than installing batteries and an electric motor in an existing production model, and later the similar Electron concept city car.